-Elder Creek Market (7025 Elder Creek Road 95824) serving the Southeast Village, Avondale and Glen Elder neighborhoods.
-This family owned and operated store is planning a future expansion in order to better serve the grocery and convenience needs of the neighborhood.
-Additions to the store so far include multiple produce fixtures and healthy recipes/nutrition information right at the door and check out area, as well as a large banner outside the store promoting healthy eating.
-Keep an eye out for a mural coming soon.
+Elder Creek Market (7025 Elder Creek Rd.
+95824) serving the Southeast Village, Avondale and Glen Elder neighborhoods.
+This family owned and operated store now offers expanded fruit and vegetable options in order to better serve the grocery and convenience needs of the neighborhood.
+Additions to the store include attractive displays of fresh produce, healthy recipes/nutrition information right at the door and check out area, and a mural painted by area youth promoting healthy eating.

 To determine if you reside within the South Sacramento Building Healthy Communities area, please check the BHC map.

 Funding for this project is provided by The California Endowment.